joaodeconto/RTS/Assets/NGUI/ReadMe - 3.0.8 f7.txt

  How To Update NGUI
 --------------------

-If you have the Professional Edition of NGUI that comes with Git access, just pull the latest changes.
+If you have the Professional or Site License of NGUI that comes with Git access, just pull the latest changes.

-If you have a Standard Edition:
+If you have a Standard License:

 1. In Unity, File -> New Scene
 2. Delete the NGUI folder from the Project View.